ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 #### How to Add a Text

-The **+ Add a new text** button opens a drawer from the right where Texts can be added to the system in two ways: by directly loading a file from your system using **Upload a File** or by referring to one that is remotely hosted with the **URL** option.
+The **Add a new text** button opens a drawer from the right where Texts can be added to the system in two ways: by directly loading a file from your system using **Upload a File** or by referring to one that is remotely hosted with the **URL** option.

 This URL field expects a complete URL that directs Manifold to a specific file or archive that Manifold can Ingest.

-After your upload file has cached to the system or a path has been provided in the URL field, the **✓ Continue** button converts the drawer to a new view with display logs and final options.
+After your upload file has cached to the system or a path has been provided in the URL field, the **Continue** button converts the drawer to a new view with display logs and final options.

-The **↓ Start Ingestion** button kicks off the actual process of converting and bringing the source file into the Manifold Reader.
+The **Start Ingestion** button kicks off the actual process of converting and bringing the source file into the Manifold Reader.
 The system must first connect to the Manifold websocket (noted in the Log) before this option is actionable.
-When completed this button will change to read **✓ Complete** and direct you back to the Texts views.
+When completed this button will change to read **Complete** and direct you back to the Texts views.

 The Log sits below these buttons and documents the ingest process, line by line.